 What is Bookkeeping?

 On a daily basis, Bookkeeping involves the recording of financial transactions in a company.
 The companies can track all the details on their books to invest and operate the finance decisions.
-Without the bookkeepers, the companies are not aware of the present finance position.
-For the external users like investors, public sector, financial institutes they need to access the reliable information for better lending decisions.
-The entire economy of a company depends on the Bookkeeping for both external and internal users.
+Without the bookkeepers, the companies are not aware of the present financial position.
+External users like investors, the public sector, and financial institutes need to access reliable information for better lending decisions.
+The entire economy of a company depends on Bookkeeping for both external and internal users.

 Role of the Bookkeeping in a company:

 If there is proper Bookkeeping, then the company will give reliable performance.
 It provides detailed information on revenue benchmarks and general strategic decisions on income goals.
 If once the business is running well, then spending extra time on records maintenance is very critical.
 Many of the small companies are willing to hire full-time accountants because of the huge cost.
 Instead of hiring full-time accountants, the small companies employ a bookkeeper.
 Sometimes, people who intend to start a new business overlook keeping the records well.

 Terms of Bookkeeping which are related to Accounting: